Luis de Onís

-Luis de Onís y González-Vara (4 June 1762 – 17 May 1827) was a career Spanish diplomat who served as Spanish Envoy to the United States from 1809 to 1819, and is remembered for negotiating the cession of Florida to the US in the Adams–Onís Treaty with United States Secretary of State John Quincy Adams, in 1819.
+Luis de Onís y González-Vara (4 June 1762 – 17 May 1827) was a Spanish career diplomat who served as Spain's envoy to the United States from 1809 to 1819, and co-negotiated the Adams–Onís Treaty (signed 1819; ratified 1821) with United States Secretary of State John Quincy Adams, by which Spain ceded Florida to the United States, the United States renounced its claims to Texas, and a transcontinental boundary was defined to the Pacific Ocean.

 Biography

 Family and early life

 Luis de Onís was born in Cantalapiedra, Salamanca on 30 June 1762.
 He was the son of Joaquin de Onís, a landowner who was probably of noble Asturian origin.
 Luis received a classical education at home; he began the study of Greek and Latin when he was 8, and by 16, he had concluded his studies in the humanities and law at the University of Salamanca.